-Regions Bank offers full-service banking to both consumers and businesses in 16 states in the South, Midwest, and Texas.
-Regions Bank’s parent company, Regions Financial Corporation, is the culmination of the merger of multiple banks that has created one of the top 10 banks in the U.S. with $125 billion in assets.
+Regions Bank offers full-service banking to both consumers and businesses in 16 states.
+Regions Bank’s parent company, Regions Financial Corporation, is the culmination of the merger of multiple banks that has created one of the top ten banks in the U.S. Loans are available up to $5 million.

 Variety of Loans